 The composition invites us to contemplate variable entities (the natural) tending towards a synthesis (the spiritual) which in turn remains open to a relative plurality.
 Once again, the center of the painting suggests a more constant area of space while all around we see the uncontrolled variation of size, proportion and color.

-The search for unity goes on with new compositions
+The ongoing search for unity

 In Fig. 12 a basic layout is drawn on a lozenge canvas.
 Lines running parallel to the sides of the painting are used to divide its surface into a number of squared sections.